cerner/knife-tar/README.md

 #### Everything

-**NOTE**: If you have api clients in your tar file this command requires that you either be running on the chef-server or have configured 'couchdb_url' in your knife.rb to work properly.

 If you want to upload all your chef resources from your tar file you can use the following command,